You are not logged in.

 2. installed gufw and turned it on (needed for due diligence, i work with medical records)

-3. installed Brave as the default Browser
+3. installed chromium as the default Browser (flatpak)

-8. install zram
+8. install zram-tools

 11. install irqbalance (this has a lot of negative reviews but it seems to work great on this computer, I suspect this was made for early dual cores).
 Sped things up.